 Make sure you leave your inbox with every email opened, dealt with and anything remaining in your inbox appropriately flagged or colour coded.

-I check my emails twice a day and I find this process generally takes under 30 minutes each time.
+I find this process generally takes under 30 minutes each day.
 But obviously it depends on how many emails you get a day and how fast you can process them!

 Step 7: Click that cross!

-Now this is key to an organised and productive life – key to stopping emails taking over your life.
+Now this is key to an organized and productive life – the absolute key to stopping emails taking over your life.
 When you have dealt with all your emails, ‘click the cross’.
 In other words, close down your emails and don’t be tempted to check them until your next scheduled email time.

-That way you can fully focus on the other tasks on your ‘to do’ list and not be constantly distracted by emails AND it ensures that you will be fully focused on email when it’s your scheduled ‘email time’ and deal with them properly.
+That way you can fully focus on the other tasks on your ‘to do’ list and not be constantly distracted by emails AND it ensures that you will be fully focused on email when it is your scheduled ‘email time’ and deal with them properly.

 Step 8: Nip it in the bud before it gets that bad again

-It would be nice to believe that from now on, foreversmore you will have a super shiny organised inbox.
+It would be nice to believe that from now on, forevermore you will have a super shiny organized inbox.
 The reality is, that is just not going to happen.
 Because life happens, you have a crazy busy day and slip into bad habits, you have a few days ‘out of the office’ and your inbox turns into chaos again.
-Yep, this happens to me too. #yesiamhuman #noiamnotsuperwoman
+Yep, this happens to me too. #yesiamhuman